core-wg/oscore/draft-ietf-core-object-security.md

 OSCORE transforms a CoAP message (which may have been generated from an HTTP message) into an OSCORE message, and vice versa.
 OSCORE protects as much of the original message as possible while still allowing certain proxy operations (see {{proxy-operations}}).
 This section defines how OSCORE protects the message fields and transfers them end-to-end between client and server (in any direction).

 The remainder of this section and later sections discuss the behavior in terms of CoAP messages.
-If HTTP is used for a particular leg in the end-to-end path, then this section applies to the conceptual CoAP message that is mappable to/from the original HTTP message as discussed in {{proxy-operations}}.
+If HTTP is used for a particular hop in the end-to-end path, then this section applies to the conceptual CoAP message that is mappable to/from the original HTTP message as discussed in {{proxy-operations}}.
 That is, an HTTP message is conceptually transformed to a CoAP message and then to an OSCORE message, and similarly in the reverse direction.
 An actual implementation might translate directly from HTTP to OSCORE without the intervening CoAP representation.

 Protection of Signaling messages (Section 5 of {{I-D.ietf-core-coap-tcp-tls}}) is specified in {{coap-signaling}}.
 The other parts of this section target Request/Response messages.